 § Other duties as assigned, in support of OIG operations/functions.

-§ (1) A high school diploma or its educational equivalent and five years of satisfactory full-time experience in the field of investigations, auditing, law enforcement, security, inspection, or a related field; or
+§ (1) A high school diploma or its educational equivalent and five years of satisfactory full-time experience in the field of investigations, auditing, law enforcement, compliance, ethics, security, inspection, or a related field; or

 § (2) A baccalaureate degree from an accredited college and three years of satisfactory full-time experience; or

-§ A minimum of 3 years’ experience conducting investigations of fraud, corruption, waste, or abuse, and/or conducting program or performance audits, assessments or reviews, due diligence inquiries, internal audit, field interviews, evidence collection, research of law, policies and procedures, and data analysis in an Inspector General or other governmental oversight or law enforcement environment.
+§ A minimum of 2 years’ experience conducting investigations of fraud, corruption, waste, or abuse, and/or conducting program, performance or compliance audits, assessments, analyses, or reviews, due diligence inquiries, internal audits, research of law, policies, and procedures, and/or data analysis, in an Inspector General or other governmental oversight or law enforcement environment.

-§ Strong written and oral communication skills, including skill in interviewing techniques, the ability conduct meetings, to prepare clear and accurate documentation and to report findings.
+§ Strong written and oral communication skills, including skill in interviewing techniques, the ability conduct meetings, to prepare clear and accurate documentation, and to report findings orally and in writing.

 § Ability to work both independently and collaboratively.

 § Proficiency in Microsoft Office (Excel, Outlook, Word, and PowerPoint) and other widely used computer programs.

 § Possess a valid New York State Driver’s License.

 § Willingness to travel within the Long Island/greater New York City metropolitan area.